gango-anan/game-park-reservations-api/README.md

 # GAME SAFARIS RESERVATIONS API

 Game Safaris Reservations is A RESTFUL API built with Ruby on Rails.
 It makes use of JWT to implement Authentication and Authorization features.
 This is a full stack application, where users can access a list of Game Safaries activities from which they can choose an activity and make a reservation.
-The application can be accessed from the front end using the [Game Safaris Reservations](https://galisoft-gamesafaris.netlify.app) front end feature built using React and Redux.
+The application can be accessed using the front end feature [Game Safaris Reservations](https://galisoft-gamesafaris.netlify.app) built using React and Redux.

 ## Home page of a logged in user.